batchly/batchlysupport/docs/app-pages/customami.md

-### Getting started with AWS Elastic Beanstalk using Batchly
+### Getting started with AWS Custom AMI using Batchly

 **Step 1:** Login to your Batchly Console Application (your-domain.batchly.net) using registered Email Id and Password.